karsai5/quicknote/README.md

 #Notational Velocity CLI
-This is a command line interface of the note taking application for OSX.
+This is a command line interface of the note taking application [Notational Velocity](http://notational.net/) for OSX.
 Written in python it should work on most operating systems although I have only tested it in linux.

 To start the application with python
 ```